coinbase-samples/prime-trading-fees-go/README.md

 # Prime Trading Fees Manager

 A reference implementation for adding custom fee markup on top of Coinbase Prime trading operations.
+This is built on top of the [Prime Go SDK](https://github.com/coinbase-samples/prime-sdk-go).

 > **IMPORTANT**: This is a sample application for demonstration purposes only.
-Test thoroughly before any production use.
+Test thoroughly.

 ## How Fee Passthrough Works